forbesye/cs373/HTML_CSS_JS_React.md

-# Intro to HTML, CSS, JavaScript/TypeScript, and React
+# Intro to HTML, CSS, JavaScript, and React

 ## HTML
 HTML is the markup language that is the building block of the web.
 It defines the content and structure of web pages.
 An HTML document is comprised of **tags** that are nested in a tree-like structure.
 For example, the following HTML: